bluesky-social/bsky-docs/docs/tutorials/like-repost.md

 # Liking and reposting

-Liking and reposting posts are a core feature of Bluesky and our SDK has dedicated methods for these actions.
+Liking and reposting posts are a core feature of Bluesky.
+The [offical atproto SDK](https://www.npmjs.com/package/@atproto/api) has dedicated methods for these actions.

 ## Liking a post

 Liking a post requires the post's URI and its CID.

-The CID is used to [INSERT WHY].
+The URI indicates the repository DID, collection, and record key.
+The CID is the hash of the record itself.

 <Tabs groupId="sdk">
   <TabItem value="ts" label="Typescript">